 However, understanding echinoderm phylogeny presents unique challenges.
 Whereas echinoderms are bilaterian animals, they have diverged considerably from this form.
 Most living echinoderms have five-sided symmetry.
 Moreover, the five living echinoderm classes are only a fraction of the diversity of Echinodermata, with much of echinoderm diversity is known only from fossils.

-Morphology Working Group: Project details
+Morphology Working Group: Projects

 - Project I: Origin and basal relationships among echinoderms (Leader: Colin Sumrall)